chalkydri/chalkydri/book/src/design/index.md

 # Chalkydri system design

-Chalkydri has a somewhat complicated design, as most vision things do, but I really hate poor documentation.
+Chalkydri has a somewhat complicated design, as most vision things do.

 Once the robot is powered on, each Chalkydri device will:
- - Boot up (almost certainly faster than everything else, because Alpine is awesome like that)
+ - Boot up
  - Attempt to connect to the roboRIO's NetworkTables server
  - Initialize camera(s)
- - Initialize ML accelerator(s) if applicable
- - Prepare backends
+ - Start subsystems

 Chalkydri waits until it connects to the NetworkTables server successfully to actually start running.
 It will negotiate with the roboRIO and start processing frames.